shalomodida/Password-Lock/README.md

 ## BDD
  1. cu - Creates a new account
  2. lg - logs  in
- 3. ex - Exit the ap
+ 3. ex - exit the app
 The user will see the following commands while signing in:

- 1. ap - Add password
+ 1. gp -Generate random password
- 3. cp - Copy password to clipboard
+ 3. n - Create your own password
- 4. lo - Log out
+ 4. y - for yes
+ 5. n - for no

 ## Contacts Info
 - odidapauline@gmail.com
 - Github-Shalomodida